richardhauer/SitecoreSettingsRedirector/README.md

 ### Setup

 1. Drop PING.Feature.SitecoreConfigurationOverrideSystem.dll into your website bin folder.
-2. Move value of "type" attribute of /configuration/configSections/section[name="sitecore"] in web.config to (new) "baseType" attribute of "Sitecore" nodex in the configuration.
+2. Move value of "type" attribute of /configuration/configSections/section[name="sitecore"] in web.config to (new) "configReaderBaseType" attribute of "Sitecore" nodex in the configuration.
 3. Setup the "type" attribute value to "PING.Feature.SitecoreConfigurationOverrideSystem.PingSitecoreConfigReader, PING.Feature.SitecoreConfigurationOverrideSystem".